 So, given that everything goes well with FSE, the new page building mode will find most of its fans among the non-professional users of WordPress.com since it allows creating more with less knowledge and experience in development.

 Where and how to try full site editing

 1. Use a staging site

 We’d advise trying any new features somewhere safe before applying them to a live website.
 This is especially true for the work-in-progress stuff, which is what Full site editing is at this point.
-If you don’t yet, make using a local development environment a good habit of yours!
+If you don’t yet, make using a local development environment and a staging site a good habit of yours!
 It will save you lots of time and trouble.

 2. Update to 5.7.1 or above